 The short answer here is yes!
-We are currently working on new programs for our Orange, Yellow, and Green levels.
+We just launched a new program for Orange, Foundations & Fundamentals.
+And we are currently working on new programs for our Yellow and Green levels.
 And we have long-term plans to add levels beyond Green (there is a whole rainbow of colors to name them after, you know!)
 If you want to be kept up-to-date on what we are working on and what’s up next, be sure to sign up for our mailing list.

 Will Laura ever write a blog post about *insert my child's diagnoses/issue here*?